msg-byu/getting-started/README.md

 and any code you have not pushed to GitHub will be lost (even without the '--rm' flag in the command you risk losing any code you wrote while in the container).
-I will assume that you will be producing code on your machine and that we will be transfering it to the container when tests need to be run.
+I will assume that you will be producing code on your machine and that we will be transferring it to the container when tests need to be run.

 In the future, if you are writing a script that will be useful to